Capital of Greece: Athens

 Athens takes the fuss out of sightseeing.
 It is a user-friendly town thanks to the pleasant demeanor of the English-speaking Athenians and the easy to use and manageable transportation system.
 The visitor can see a lot in one day.
 Archaeological Sites & Classical Greek Monuments, Byzantine Monuments & Ottoman Monuments, Museums, Art Galleries, street performances, festivals.
 Needless to say, The Acropolis remains a "must see".
 By the way, Athens is one of the few European cities where one may visit a museum during the day and jet off to a nearby island at night.

 A state-of-the-art metro system, wide avenues, an efficient public transportation system and a compact city center, all make moving around Athens easy and convenient.
 The Athens transportation network now includes new buses, pollution-free trolleys, tram and a revamped electric railway system that connects to two metro lines.
 Piraeus's port, in short distance from the Athens city center, serves national and international sea lines.
 The modern highways make driving to and from the city, a pleasant experience.

-Gourmet and traditional Greek cuisine, in the past decade, has become one of the most popular in the world as it has been proven to provide a flavorful healthy and balanced diet.
+In the past decade, gourmet and traditional Greek cuisine has become one of the most popular in the world as it has been proven to provide a flavorful healthy and balanced diet.
 Culinary aficionados are encouraged to delight in the myriad of sophisticated restaurants that boast tastes and interiors inspired from all parts of the world.
 The local and traditional outdoor seaside taverns and cafes are plentiful and a cultural mainstay.